You've heard it all before.

 The video series shows you how to:

-- Order the items in your routine - The sequence matters more than you think because each activity should naturally flow from one to the next
+- Order the items - The sequence matters more than you think because each activity should naturally flow from one to the next

-- Start the Routine - You don't want to jump into everything once, but use time tested process that ensures you stick with it for life
+- Start the Routine - You don't want to jump into everything at once, but use a time tested process that makes sure you stick with your routine for life

-- Start the routine in bed - You can actually start the routine during the 15-30 minutes you're laying half-awake, doing so actually makes you get out of bed easier
+- Start the routine in bed - You can actually start the routine during the 15-30 minutes you're half-asleep trying to call up the energy to get out of bed

 So ...

-What will you achieve if you could do 10 to 25 more things per day, every day?
+What will you achieve if you could do 15 to 30 more things each and every day?

 Will you: